JimW/carpool-on-rails/readme.md

 - You can look at the Error events within the Google API Dashboard.

 - Google does not really delete calendar events, but marks it as cancelled (because google remembers everything you give it..), keep that in mind if you reuse an id which will happen if you refresh the development or staging databases but don't delete and recreate any generated google calendars.
-The event_ids that are sent to google will restart at 1 and when you try and insert it will fail with an "already exhists" error (although it's been marked as deleted).
+The event_ids that are sent to google will restart at 1 and when you try and insert it will fail with an "already exists" error (although it's been marked as deleted).
 I'm not really passing in a guaranteed to be unique universal resource ID right now, but it's not really necessary if you run the rake task, rebuild_dev, that will reset the db AND also delete all the google calendars.
 A work around was to retry as an update for that particular type of failed insert..
 The code for doing this is remmed out.
 Instead of deleting the event, it moves them to a trash calendar.
 Not really important now if you use the rebuild_dev task while developing, just saying..

     - ```bundle exec rake gs:delete_all_calendars``` can be used to wipe out all the calendars within an environment's service account.
 It is called within rebuild_dev and should be done whenever you reset the db.